crilleaz/EntryScape-tools/README.md

 ## Dependencies

 - [jq](https://jqlang.github.io/jq/): Used to parse JSON responses.
 You can install it with `apt-get install jq`.
-- [MySQL](https://www.mysql.com/): Used to store and manage data.
+- (OPTIONAL) [MySQL](https://www.mysql.com/): Used to store and manage data.
 You can set up the required MySQL database.
 Here's the SQL table definition for your project:

 ```sql
 CREATE TABLE logs (